thezachdrake/dissertation/README.md

 ## Research Questions

 1. **RQ1**: Does the number of different place types on a street segment affect the risk of that street segment being a crime hotspot?
-2. **RQ2**: Does the composition of place types on a street segment affect the risk of that street segment being a crime hotspot?
+2. **RQ2**: Does the combination of some place types on a street segment affect the risk of that street segment being a crime hotspot?
 3. **RQ3**: Do any latent groups of place types on a street segment affect the risk of that street segment being a crime hotspot?

 ## Data Sources